"It is the darkness that is the light, and the stillness that is the dancing"

 These have a complex and exquisite history, just like the dance itself.
 If we step into the origins of this dance, looking at the contexts in which dance was performed, I see two distinct contexts.

-The first being the dance as religious function, the second, dance as social occasion apart from religious or sacred context.
+The first being the dance as ritual function, the second, dance as social occasion apart from religious or ritualistic context.

 In Egypt, depictions of women in ancient temple paintings show them wearing transparent pleated skirts, some form of hip belt or adornment, neck collars and head gear.